jhudsl/Documentation_and_Usability/02-why_documentation.Rmd

 ### Why documentation is worth the time

-Tool developers often feel exhausted once it comes time to create documentation [].
+Tool developers often feel unenthused about creating documentation [@Wolf2016].
-The documentation process requires a different skill set from the tool development itself; meaning many developers are not terribly excited about documentation and/or are not really sure how to craft good documentation [].
+The documentation process requires a different skill set from the tool development itself; meaning many developers are not terribly excited about documentation and/or are not really sure how to craft good documentation [@Wolf2016].

 The effort for creating documentation has a high return payoff for the continued success of a tool as a whole!
 Thorough and easy-to-digest documentation not only benefits the user, but the tool developer as well!